top of page

 Ages Served: Toddlers to teens and young adults (1 to 26 years)

-Locations: Inspire Behavioral Learning® serves the San Francisco Bay Area, where the therapist travels to you in your home, your child's school and/or community!
-We serve Alameda, Contra Costa, Solano, and Santa Clara Counties, providing ABA in Berkeley, ABA in San Ramon, ABA in Antioch, ABA in Fairfield, ABA in San Jose, and more!
+Locations: Inspire Behavioral Learning® serves the San Francisco Bay Area, where the therapist travels to you in your home, your child's school and/or community.
+We serve Alameda, Contra Costa, Solano, and Santa Clara Counties, providing ABA in Berkeley, ABA in San Ramon, ABA in Antioch, ABA in Fairfield, ABA in San Jose, and more.

 Skill Acquisition: As part of your child's assessment, an experienced Board Certified Behavior Analyst (BCBA) will collaborate with you to create goals to address your child's behavioral deficits.
 These are developmentally appropriate behaviors that your child does not independently engage in often or at all.
 Some of the new skills may function as replacement behaviors for problem behaviors.
 The goal is to teach your child new behaviors that are more adaptive and which allow him or her to access a wider variety of reinforcing environments.
 Your child may learn new skills in the following areas: